 - The National Library of Scotland runs free year-round exhibitions, and you can always find a tale and a warm welcome at the Scottish Storytelling Centre.

-The city of Winchester and its surrounding area have inspired a wealth of literary classics, from Jane Austen's ‘Sense and Sensibility’ to John Keates’ ‘ode ‘To Autumn’.
-Winding lanes, pretty houses and the South Downs in the distance make for a perfectly poetic location.
-Listen to the chimes from the gothic cathedral as you explore the small city on foot.
+The city of Winchester and its surrounding area have inspired many literary classics, from Jane Austen's Sense and Sensibility to John Keats' ode To Autumn.
+Winding lanes, pretty houses, and the South Downs in the distance make for a perfectly poetic location - you may even find yourself inspired to write.
+Listen to the chimes from the Gothic cathedral as you explore the small city on foot.

-Top literary highlights:
+Winchester's literary highlights:

-- Follow in John Keats’ footsteps and take a self-guided walk, passing through the landscape which inspired his famous ode ‘To Autumn’.
+- Follow in Keats’ footsteps and take a self-guided walk, passing through the landscape, which inspired his famous ode To Autumn.

-- The Winchester Bible is the largest and finest of all surviving 12th-century English bibles and you can view it at Winchester Cathedral.
+- The Winchester Bible is the largest and finest of all surviving 12th-century English bibles, and you can view it at Winchester Cathedral.

 - Visit the Winchester Bookshop for three floors of rare, vintage books.

 Oxford has been home to many poets and has educated far more.
-From Lewis Carroll’s romantic poem ‘Solitude’ to Matthew Arnold’s ‘Cromwell: A Prize Poem’, Oxford is home to some extraordinary poetic events.
-Some of William Wordsworth’s major books were published here, and Jane Austen and Jonathan Swift among many others were educated in the city.
+From Lewis Carroll’s romantic poem Solitude to Matthew Arnold’s Cromwell: A Prize Poem, Oxford is home to some extraordinary poetic events.
+Some of William Wordsworth’s major works were published here, and Jane Austen and Jonathan Swift, among many others, were educated in the city.
 With a plethora of literary events and bookish locations, Oxford is a great city to visit for World Poetry Day.

 - Go for a pint at The Eagle and Child pub, the meeting place of “The Inklings”, a literary discussion group that included the likes of C.S Lewis and JRR Tolkien.

-Inspired by the hallowed halls of their colleges and surrounding countryside and recalling long days spent on the river or strolling through the city - the character, sights, smells and sounds of Cambridge are celebrated in poetry.
-From Lord Byron to James Payn, Wordsworth to Tennyson, famous Cambridge poets are plentiful.
+Inspired by the hallowed halls of their colleges and surrounding countryside and recalling long days spent on the river or strolling through the city - the character, sights, smells, and sounds of Cambridge are celebrated in poetry.
+From Lord Byron to James Payn, Wordsworth to Tennyson; famous Cambridge poets are plentiful.
 Explore the exquisite architecture, winding river and leafy green spaces to discover why so many writers, past and present, flocked to Cambridge for inspiration.

 - Tour the city’s colleges to discover their literary connections.
 Some examples include William Wordsworth at St John’s, Isaac Newton and Bertrand Russell at Trinity, and Salman Rushdie at King’s.

-- Enjoy a cuppa and a slice of cake at The Orchard Tea Garden, once the preferred tearoom of literary guests such as Rupert Brooke, M. Forster and Virginia Woolf.
+- Enjoy a cuppa and a slice of cake at the Orchard Tea Garden, once the preferred tearoom of literary guests such as Rupert Brooke, E.M.
+Forster and Virginia Woolf.

-- Take a stroll around the beautiful parkland of Nottingham’s Arboretum which is said to be the inspiration behind J.M.
+- Take a stroll around the beautiful parkland of Nottingham’s Arboretum, which is said to be the inspiration behind J.M.
 Barrie’s classic children’s tale Peter Pan.